Cosmo-Tech/cosmotech-terraform/azure/new-workspace/README.md

 * Check ADX / Event Hub Data connections health:
   * In Azure Portal, open Azure Data Explorer Resource
   * `Databases` > click on your database > `Data connections`
-  * Check that all 4 data conections are green, otherwise:
+  * Check that all 4 data connections are green, otherwise:
     * Click on `...` > `Edit` > `Save`

 ### Option 2: Run in local using App registration identity